civican/legisinfo/42-1/bills/C-59/bill_text.md

 Each member of the Review Agency is deemed to be an employee for the purposes of the `Government Employees Compensation Act` and to be employed in the federal public administration for the purposes of any regulations made under section 9 of the `Aeronautics Act`.
 Each full-time member of the Agency is also deemed to be employed in the public service for the purposes of the `Public Service Superannuation Act`.

+### Section 7.1

+Subject to this Act, the Review Agency may determine the procedure to be followed in the exercise of its powers or the performance of any of its duties or functions.

 ## Mandate